 Access to clean water is a major challenge in Mwandi District, especially for people living in scattered village areas.
-The majority (82%) of households in this rural community do not have immediate access to safe, dependable water sources.
-These families rely on surface water (43%), unprotected dug wells (27%), and unprotected springs (12%).
+Most households lack ready access to safe, dependable water sources and must rely on surface water, unprotected dug wells, and unprotected springs.
 Water treatment is also not widely practiced.
 Women and girls are primarily responsible for fetching potable water for their families.
 Depending upon location, they may spend anywhere from a half hour to two hours walking in order to reach a safe water source.

 Rebecca (above), head teacher at Simungoma Primary School, says that lack of access to safe water has a negative impact on her students.
 Many get up as early as 4 am in order to fetch water for the family and get to school on time.
 Students who get to the pump late can wait in line for hours and may not make it to class at all.